QS Orchestra

 "Eyes on the road."

-The ALLY-OOP principle: workers stay focused on the work.
+Our coordination principle: workers stay focused on the work.
 Helpers materialize the exact tool the worker needs, hand it off without breaking stride, and dissolve.
 Observers watch silently and report later.
 The team you compose feels like a relay race, not a meeting.

 "Workers stay focused.
 Helpers materialize, deliver, and dissolve.
 Observers watch silently and report later."